7 Practical Ways to Manage Political Anxiety and Stress

 Try exercising outside if you can; fresh air and nature have been shown to reduce stress and increase clarity.

-Even short breaks, like a quick walk or stretch, can make a difference in how you feel and help reduce election-related anxiety.
+Even short breaks, like a quick walk or stretch, can make a difference in how you feel and help reduce socio political stress.

 6. Write Down Your Thoughts and Practice Gratitude